CCRI-Cyberknights/comms/USER_GUIDE.md

 ### First Time Setup
 1. **Open the Application**: Go to https://ccri-cyberknights.github.io/comms/
 2. **Bookmark the Page**: Save it to your bookmarks for easy access
-3. **Allow Browser Storage**: The app will ask to save data locally - click "Allow"
+3. **Allow Notifications**: The app may ask for clipboard permissions - click "Allow"

 ### Adding Your First Contact
 1. Click in the "Name" field of the first row
 2. Type the person's name
 3. Press Tab or Enter to move to the "Email" field
 4. Type their email address
-5. A new empty row will automatically appear
+5. Press Enter in the last row to add a new empty row

 ## 📊 Using the Spreadsheet